ncats/gsrs3-main-deployment/how-to-run-frontend-in-development-mode-and-pair-with-remote-backend.md

 Go to your gateway service folder and edit the file `gsrs3-main/deployment/src/main/resources/gateway-env.conf`

 Uncomment these to lines to route traffic for the frontend to you local develoment mode frontend.
+Then, restart the gateway service.

 ```
 MS_URL_FRONTEND="http://localhost:4200"